 Quizlet – I collected almost too many quizlet flash card decks for this exam.
 To narrow it down to the ones I used the most:

 - ADA Bathrooms by yuzumezu – This was helpful in terms of memorizing the required clearances and ADA standards.

 - Door Hardware by Nciotta – This was a helpful deck if you’re not very familiar with door hardware.

 - Occupancy Class and Construction Type by Yu-Chen Zhang- Great deck that can give you specific building types and how they relate to construction types, since these can be confusing or seem very similar.

 - Architects studio companion ss by jeremyefass- Deals with concepts straight out of the Studio companion structural system comparisons.

 Price for all decks: Free

-Designer Hacks PjM Exam – I asked my office to purchase the full Designer Hacks practice questions for all 6 exams, since they were the same price as one physical textbook.
+Designer Hacks PPD Exam – WHen I first started taking the AREs, I asked my office to purchase the full Designer Hacks practice questions for all 6 exams, since they were the same price as one physical textbook.
 Designer Hacks is super portable, with its mobile version, along with multiple levels from pop quizzes to full length timed exams.
 You can find my one-minute review for this resource here.

-Price: This item was free for me as described above, but for this course alone it is $39.
+Price: This item was free for me as described above, but for this exam section alone it is $39.